rodekruis/data-service-catalogue/docs/payment/issue-payment-integrated-fsp.md

   - toc
 ---

-In the 121 Platform, payments can be processed in two different methods: with a manual payment via a FSP portal or an instant payment directly with a FSP integration.
+In the 121 Platform, payments can be processed in two different methods: with a manual payment via an FSP portal or an instant payment directly with a FSP integration.
 Below, you will find the step-by-step instructions to process and execute an instant payment to the list of included People Affected **with a direct FSP integration**

 *For manual payments instructions via a FSP portal, please refer to the instructions on the [Manual Payment instructions (FSP portal) page](./issue-payment-fsp-portal.md)*